-As it was established in Rule 34.3 EPR, prisoners should be allowed to give birth outside prison.
+As it was established in Rule 34.3 of the European Prison Rules, prisoners should be allowed to give birth outside prison.
 There may still be occasions in which the child may be born within the prison.
+In such cases, prison authorities should call emergency services immediately and the child's birth certificate should not mention that he was born in a prison setting.
 Independent of whether the child is born in or outside of the prison, the authorities should respect the cultural and religious preferences of the mother in relation to the birth and post-natal care.
 (Rule 34.3)